On the modified logarithmic Sobolev inequality for the heat-bath dynamics for 1D systems: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Nilanjana Datta for fruitful discussions and for her comments on an earlier version of the draft.
 IB is supported by French A.N.R. grant: ANR-14-CE25-0003 "StoQ".
-AC is partially supported by a La Caixa-Severo Ochoa grant (ICMAT Severo Ochoa project SEV-2011-0087, MINECO) and AC and DPG acknowledge support from MINECO (grant MTM2017-88385-P) and from Comunidad de Madrid (grant QUITEMAD-CM, ref.
+AC was partially supported by a La Caixa-Severo Ochoa grant (ICMAT Severo Ochoa project SEV-2011-0087, MINECO), by an MCQST Distinguished Postdoc, and AC and DPG acknowledge support from MINECO (grant MTM2017-88385-P) and from Comunidad de Madrid (grant QUITEMAD-CM, ref.
 P2018/TCS-4342).
-AL acknowledges support from the Walter Burke Institute for Theoretical Physics in the form of the Sherman Fairchild Fellowship as well as support from the Institute for Quantum Information and Matter (IQIM), an NSF Physics Frontiers Center (NFS Grant PHY-1733907), and from the BBVA Fundation.
+AL acknowledges support from the Walter Burke Institute for Theoretical Physics in the form of the Sherman Fairchild Fellowship as well as support from the Institute for Quantum Information and Matter (IQIM), an NSF Physics Frontiers Center (NFS Grant PHY-1733907), and from the BBVA Fundation and the Spanish 'Ramón y Cajal' Programme (RYC2019-026475-I / AEI / 10.13039/501100011033).
 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 648913).
-CR acknowledges financial support from the TUM university Foundation Fellowship and by the DFG cluster of excellence 2111 (Munich Center for Quantum Science and Technology).
+CR acknowledges financial support from the TUM university Foundation Fellowship, and AC and CR also acknowledge financial support by the DFG cluster of excellence 2111 (Munich Center for Quantum Science and Technology).